afteracademy/goserve-docs/postgres/index.md

 Feature-based organization with clean separation of controllers, services, models, and DTOs for maintainable code.

 ### 🔐 Complete Authentication
-JWT-based authentication with RSA signing, refresh tokens, and role-based authorization (LEARNER, AUTHOR, EDITOR, ADMIN).
+JWT-based authentication with RSA signing, refresh tokens, and role-based authorization.

 ### ⚡ High Performance
-Redis caching layer, PostgreSQL connection pooling, and optimized queries for blazing-fast API responses.
+Redis caching layer and optimized postgresDB queries for blazing-fast API responses.

 ### 🐳 Docker Ready
-Complete Docker Compose setup with PostgreSQL, Redis, and application containers for easy development and deployment.
+Complete Docker Compose setup with postgresDB, Redis, and application containers for easy development and deployment.

 ### 🧪 Comprehensive Testing
 Unit tests and integration tests included with helper utilities for testing authentication and authorization flows.